Store it in your /cgi-bin/ directory.

 S: 0) Read the disclaimer.

-1) If you are using WebSite, delete all the *.in and *.out
+1) If you are using WebSite, delete all the *.in and *.out files in \TEMP

 2) Try using the simple style to decrease the clock's execution time.